bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 .. note:: If you have just started working with CloudStack and you do not have virtual machines yet, you have no disks in the list.
 Once you create a VM, a root disk is created for it automatically.
 Creation of an additional disk takes resources and requires expenses.
 Please, make sure you definitely need an additional data disk.

-Here you can find a list of your disks existing for your user.
+Here you can find a list of disks existing for your user.

 .. figure:: _static/Storage_List1.png